 “India ain’t big enough for both of us.”

-KOLKATA, India––A speeding freight train running on tracks where India Railways had pledged to run no trains after dark on November 22, 2015 hit reportedly the 45th elephant to be killed by a train in West Bengal state since 2004––or the 50th, depending on whose count is cited, and the toll has climbed since then.
+For example, a speeding freight train running on tracks where India Railways had pledged to run no trains after dark on November 22, 2015 hit reportedly the 45th elephant to be killed by a train in West Bengal state since 2004––or the 50th, depending on whose count is cited, and the toll has climbed since then.

 “The most tragic part of it is that persons at the helm of affairs are not really interested in sorting the problem out,” accused Jalpaiguri Science & Nature Club secretary Raja Raut.